MessageOnTap/MessageOnTap_Plugins/README.md

-**you can also clone the [nightly](https://github.com/MessageOnTap/MessageOnTap_Plugins/tree/nightly) branch of this repo, which is updated to the newest available code every midnight by our Auto Roller.**
+**you can also clone the [nightly](https://github.com/MessageOnTap/MessageOnTap_Plugins/tree/nightly) branch of this repo, which is updated to the newest available code every midnight (UTC) by our Auto Roller.**

-*Be advised that the nightly branch mightly not work stably, since it's auto-updated.
+*Be advised that the nightly branch might not work stably, since it's auto-updated.
 It will only be merged back to master branch when project maintainers have manually tested them.*